 Out of the 366 respondents scheduled to be sampled, information was elicited from 248 of them.
 The age distribution of the respondents shows that 12 were under 30 years, 75 were in the age group 31-40 years, 105 were in the age group 41-50 years and 56 were above 50 years, thus indicating that majority of them were in the age group 41-50 years.
 The sex distribution shows that 169 of them were male while 79 of them were female, thus indicating that majority of the respondents were male.
 The distribution by marital status shows that 191 of them are married, 38 are single, 15 are widowed, while 4 are divorced; thus showing that majority of them are married.
-The distribution by highest educational level showed that 113 of them have Secondary School Certificate (SSCE), 82 had National Diploma or National Certificate Examination Certificate (ND/NCE); lastly, the distribution of the respondents by local government showed that 82 of them were from Oredo local government, 90 from Egor local government and 76 from Ikpoba Okha local government; thus majority of the respondents were from Egor local government area.
-The results of the data analysis are presented in Table 1-Table 6.
+The distribution by highest educational level showed that 113 of them have Secondary School Certificate (SSCE), 82 had National Diploma or National Certificate Examination Certificate (ND/NCE); lastly, the distribution of the respondents by local government showed that 82 of them were from Oredo local government, 90 from Egor local government and 76 from Ikpoba Okha local government; thus majority of the respondents were from Egor local government area (see Table 1).
+The summary of the respondents' perception is presented in Table 2.
+The results of the data analysis are presented in Table 3-Table 8.